rvakash/Distributed-Computing/HW1/TMAN2/Vasishta_hw1/Readme.txt

 /************************************************************************************
-This file describes the environment setup and libraries used for the TMAN's algorithm
+This file describes the environment setup and libraries used for the TMAN's algorithm Read Homework1_update.pdf for the problem description.
+Read Assignement 12.pdf for the report.
 *************************************************************************************/
 Environment -
 1) OS - Linux